 Missing Events in Saved Events

-If you are missing event dates events from your RaceHQ saved events screen follow these steps.
+If you are missing event dates or events from your RaceHQ saved events screen follow these steps.

 1. Go to Saved Events